 Needless to say, while at home, he not only learned about the joys of sex, but, when well-known artists and celebrities visited the bordello, they acknowledged the boy's natural ability to draw and paint portraits and they'd teach him techniques and history.

 Togo's reputation among this slice of society grew and, soon, well-known strippers and magazine models not only paid him substantial fees for painted portraits, but, celebrities as well.
 His personal connections among the Parisian Art World is like a Who's Who directory...including Picasso, Matisse, Dali, Warhol, Nevelson... movie stars Catherine Deneuve, Jean Paul Belmondo, Marlon Brando, Maria Schneider...directors Francois Truffaut, Bernardo Bertolucci, Jean Renoir, Federico Fellini... poets Allan Ginsberg.
 Michael McClure and Jack Kerouac...and, music legends John Lennon, David Bowie and Miles Davis...to name but a few.
-Allegedly, some of the female celebs had brief affairs with him.
+According to Togo, some of the female celebs had brief affairs with him.
 Others purchased works or, at least, inspired the young man to continue with his calling.

 But, that was not to be.
 As he grew older and stronger, Togo became the bordello's security guard wherein he often employed a baseball bat or a gun against unruly clients or, even worse, protection gangs.
 By the age of 20, he had already ventured into a life of crime.